rujing-li/Focused/README.md

 ### How to Use

-Go to line 8 to 16 and modify configurations accordingly.

-Run the script as an administrator
+Go to line 8 to 16 and modify configurations accordingly, then run the script as an administrator:
 > python web_blocker.py